 The non-functioning ferry left investors in this development, including me, with the local market as the only viable potential buyer pool.
 Nova Scotia has a population density comparable to that of Maine, and Maine has the lowest population density of any state in the United States.
 In other words, not a big potential buyer pool for estate parcels to build vacation homes.

-Lesson Learned: Think through the future potential buyer pool when making any cash flow investment and choose properties that expand that pool as much as possible.
+Think through the future potential buyer pool when making any cash flow investment and choose properties that expand that pool as much as possible.

 Lesson #2: Manage Your Rental Manager